Safecast/safecast_deploy/README.md

 `./deploy.py --help` will display an overview and list available commands.

 Help on specific commands can be found by using `--help` with that command: `./deploy.py ssh --help`

+### Shell completion

+Shell completion is supported via [argcomplete](https://github.com/kislyuk/argcomplete).
+I have not been able to find a way to make global argcomplete support work within the direnv; instead, each time I have to run `eval "$(register-python-argcomplete deploy.py)"`.

 ## Known issues